 Table 16.1 presents information about transfers of assets during the periods presented for which we recorded the transfers as sales and have continuing involvement with the transferred assets.
 In connection with these transfers, we received proceeds and recorded servicing assets and securities.
 Each of these interests are initially measured at fair value.
-Servicing rights are classified as Level 3 measurements, and generally securities are classified as Level 2.
-Transfers of residential mortgage loans are transactions with the GSEs or GNMA and generally result in no gain or loss because the loans are typically measured at fair value on a recurring basis.
-Transfers of commercial mortgage loans include both transactions with the GSEs or GNMA and nonconforming transactions.
-These commercial mortgage loans are carried at the lower of cost or market, and we recognize gains on such transfers when the market value is greater than the carrying value of the loan when it is sold.
+Servicing rights are classified as Level 3 measurements, and generally securities are transactions with the GSEs or GNMA and generally result in no gain or loss because the loans are typically measured at fair value on a recurring basis.
+Transfers of commercial mortgage loans on such transfers when the market value is greater than the carrying value of the loan when it is sold.